Kaitag Dictionary §

 • ча йел "somebody"

-This extends to compound verbs as well.
-Though unexpected, it is supported by tests such as negation insertion, stress position, and short-answer behavior:
+This extends to compound verbs as well, though it may seem unexpected.
+Three tests support the spacing — negation insertion, stress position, and short-answer behavior:

 • ул бета́ра "to look" → ул а́бетур "didn't look"